 For comparison, here are Virginia ratings from previous Drought Monitors from about one month, two months, three months, and one year ago:

-The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent (as of 5/1/17) Drought Status Report on April 17, 2017.
+In early April 2018, the Virginia Drought Monitoring Task Force (DMTF), a collaboration of state and federal agencies, issued its most recent report.
 A link to the report, along with other current drought-status information, is available online at http://www.deq.virginia.gov/Programs/Water/WaterSupplyWaterQuantity/Drought.aspx.
-The Task Force’s reports typically include information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.
-The Task Force is next scheduled to meet on May 11, 2017.
-Following is an excerpt from the April 17 report:
+The DMTF’s reports typically include information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.
+The Task Force was next scheduled to meet on May 10, 2018.

-The April 25, 2017, U.S. Drought Monitor rated about 23.6% of the United States (including all or parts of 39 states) as being abnormally dry or worse; this was the lowest nationwide percentage of abnormally dry-or-worse conditions since the week of November 17, 2009.
-The Drought Monitor rated 0.92% of the country (including parts of 8 states), as being in severe drought or worse (categories D2, D3, and D4); this was the lowest nationwide percentage of severe-or-worse drought since the Drought Monitor began on January 4, 2000.
+The May 1, 2018, U.S. Drought Monitor categorized about 37.5% of the United States (including all or parts of 33 states) as being abnormally dry or worse.
+The Drought Monitor categorized about 13.6% of the country (including parts of 12 states), as being in severe drought or worse (categories D2, D3, and D4).
 (The highest percentage in the severe-or-worse categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country for the week of August 7, 2012.)